saumya-jetley/SketchIt/README.md

 #### image outline code
 - it is the c# form application for user interface
 - it calls draw_outline dll to extract image contours
-- it then draw these contours onto the output ilage canvas in real-time
+- it then draw these contours onto the output image canvas in real-time
 - Dependencies include:
     - libraries for accessing webcam drivers (currently used AForge.NET Framework-2.2.5-(libs only))
     - emguCV (currently used libemgucv-windows-universal-3.0.0.2157)